Get

 If you have a dog, you have a fairly decent chance of running into a few anal gland issues.
 Sometimes, your dog’s anal glands can become impacted or swollen, eventually secreting a greasy substance with a fishy odor.

 This can be pretty disgusting for any pet owner, and you want to know what to do about it!
-A few things we want to cover in this article include how to tell if your dog has anal gland issues, what you can do for your dog, and tips on how to avoid or manage these issues.
+A few things we want to cover in this article include how to tell if your dog has anal gland issues, what you can do for your dog, and tips on how to relieve a dog’s anal gland issues or avoid them in the first place.

 Before We Begin